Don’t Break The Oath - 1984 - Raodrunner

 A couple of band samplers kept the demand – and record company accountants – happy and satisfied.
 Shermann and Denner formed the ill-fated Zoser Mez.
-Despite this band’s true metal stance commercial success is still not sighted.
+Despite this band’s true hard rock and metal stance commercial success was still not sighted.
 1992’s Return Of The Vampire was a compilation-cum-new album.
-Soon thereafter King obtained a recording deal with Metal Blade for the reformed band and 1993 brings In The Shadows.
+Soon thereafter King obtained a recording deal with Metal Blade for the reformed band and 1993 brought In The Shadows.
+The act, minus drummer Kim Ruzz, had assembled and noticed that the members' songs are a fit for Mercylful Fate.
+Metal Blade was quick to connect with the band in order to sign them.
 The band now featured bassist Sharlee Angelo.
-Snowy Shaw was credited on drums, but the actual musician n the recording was Morten Nielsen of Zoser Mez and Shermann Soldiers.
+Snowy Shaw was credited on drums, but the actual musician on the recording was Morten Nielsen of Zoser Mez and Shermann Soldiers.
 Mercyful Fate received support from Metallica during this period including a coveted opening slot.
-Other shows with Megadeth and Flotsam And Jetsam followed.
+Other shows with Megadeth and Flotsam And Jetsam/Cathedral/Anacrusis followed.
 Metallica drummer Lars Ulrich guested on In The Shadows.
 The band’s return tour was the focus of The Bell Witch EP.
 The EP was pressed in a limited run of 20,000!
 Denner left in 1996 only to rejoin in 2009, but the band continued issuing albums through Metal Blade and touring.
 King Diamond would continue his solo band however and would simply intermingle the activities.
 Mercyful Fate went into hibernation with the advent of the new century and Shermann and Denner formed Force Of Evil.
 The band was underperforming King Diamond and a suitable and well-budgeted contract eluded it.
 Metal Blade and Mercyful Fate parted ways in 2002 fighting over budgets and contract advances.
 The band had actually re-signed with the label in September.
 The band promised a DVD full of vintage stuff in 2004.